 The next material is called composite or synthetic and is the middle ground for basketballs.
 These balls do not require break-ins and are great for both indoors and outdoors.
 Sure, they won’t have the level of grip a true NBA leather ball has but they are far more durable and will last you longer.
 The only downside is that it will scuff up the wooden floor at the court a bit.

 Last (and also least) are the rubber basketballs.
 They are often called outdoor basketballs since that is what they are only good for.
 They are extra bouncy and more durable than the other two kinds.
 If you are a learner this is a great option since it will last you forever and will develop your dribble.

 Material also affects the sound your ball produces.
 Leather balls create a nice soft sound whether rubber ones have a high pitched bounce sound that can be annoying if you aren’t used to it.

-If you are looking for a proper basketball hoop, check out my Buyer’s Guide in which I’ve compiled tons of useful information on portable hoops and have given you the best selling models of this year!
+If you are looking for a proper basketball hoop for your driveway, check out my Buyer’s Guide in which I’ve compiled tons of useful information on these hoops and have given you the best selling models of this year!

 The Size Of The Ball

 Younger players will need smaller balls to learn how to dribble.
 Luckily for you, there is a ball for everyone.
 Mini-basketballs start at seven inches diameter and are ideal for kids who are just now entering the world of basketball.
 If you want to improve your aim or skills these balls are also a good option.
 They won’t have as high of a bounce as the bigger ones but are easier to hold and throw.